 Instructed patient on diagnosis of Pulmonary Edema, which is very likely to occur when there is an accumulation of fluid in the lungs, causing difficulty breathing.
+Contact your primary care physician if the condition worsens, or if you exhibit other symptoms.

 Instructed patient about the assessment of chest pain, including amount, frequency, location, duration and any associated symptoms.
 Also instructed patient to report immediately to his/her doctor.